opattison/olivermakes/_posts/2014-02-16-jean-flanagan.md

 ### Content first

 The first thing we started out with were full-length articles about science, already written and edited.
 Having content ahead of time meant that the site could be designed around *actual words and images* rather than lorem ipsum filler text.
-It was essential to the process to test typography and proportion with real content.
+(I really don’t like using lorem ipsum if I can help it. [^1]) It was essential to the process to test typography and proportion with real content.

 Designing in a browser meant that HTML prototypes were an early part of the process, right after sketching and rough notes.
 In the first week of active development, prototype code was being written that would evolve into the finished product.